Southern Railway Ps-4 class: The first ladies of the pacifics

 In 1925, SOU president Fairfax Harrison traveled to the United Kingdom, where he admired the country's London and North Eastern Railway's apple green passenger steam locomotives.
 Harrison's trip had inspired the appearance of the second order of Ps-4s built in the summer of 1926 by ALCO's Richmond Works by having them painted in Virginian green with gold leaf lining and lettering.
 This would include the original first batches.
 The second order consisted of twelve locomotives numbered 1393-1404 for SOU, seven numbered 6476-6482 for the CNO&TP, and four numbered 6688-6691 for the AGS.

 Aside from the paint scheme, which would soon be applied to all of Southern's other passenger locomotive classes, the second order had other notable differences.
 They featured an Elesco feedwater heater mounted on top of the smokebox between the stack and bell instead of under the running boards.
 In comparison with the two-axle bogie, 10000 gal standard USRA tender design used on the first order, the 1926 Ps-4s were equipped with a larger three-axle bogie tender with a water capacity of 14000 gal designed for long-distance passenger runs and eliminating multiple water stops, excluding Monroe, Virginia and Greenville, South Carolina.
 The larger tenders' trucks were manufactured from General Steel Castings.
 The 1926 locomotives were affectionally nicknamed the Harrison Engines.
 They were also the last passenger steam locomotives that ALCO have built at their Richmond Works before its closure in 1927.

-The first four Ps-4s, Nos.
+The first four 1926 Ps-4s, Nos.
 1393-1396, were lettered for the new Washington, D.C.-Atlanta Crescent Limited passenger train on both sides of their tenders with the word "SOUTHERN" appeared on sides of the raised tender coal bunkers.
+The letter "C" was shaped to look like a Crescent moon.
 Nos.
+1393-1396 also sported the Crescent moon decals on their cylinders and the front cab panels beside the engineer and fireman's windows.
+Nos.
 1393 and 1394 were based in Atlanta, where they operated between there and Salisbury, pulling the Crescent Limited.
 Nos.
 1395 and 1396 were situated at Salisbury's neighboring Spencer, North Carolina to handle the Crescent Limited's run between Salisbury and Washington, D.C.
 The other Ps-4s, Nos.
-1397-1404, were assigned to regular pool passenger service, pulling other Washington D.C.-Atlanta passenger trains.
+1397-1404, were assigned to regular pool passenger service, pulling other Washington D.C.-Atlanta passenger trains and even the Crescent Limited.
 Nos.
 1397-1400, and 1404 were assigned to run between Salisbury and Washington, D.C., while Nos.
 1401-1403 do their passenger runs between Atlanta and Salisbury.
 Nos.
 1393, 1394, 1401, 1402, and 1403 were maintained at SOU's South (Pegram) Shops in Atlanta, while Nos.
 1395-1400 and No. 1404 were maintained at SOU's Spencer Shops in Spencer.
 AGS Nos.
 6688-6690 were lettered for the Queen & Crescent Limited.